-I received a lot of questions asking how to accept the grief and loss that comes from letting go and how to keep moving towards.
+I received a lot of questions asking how to accept the grief and loss that comes from letting go and how to keep moving.
 How to stay grounded and remember that life is beautiful and this time is just a phase.

 Heartbreak and the certain grief that accompanies all types of loss are inevitable in life.
 Sooner or later in larger and smaller ways, we all have to face the vulnerable fragility of ourselves.
 Over and over again.

 There are those who think they can escape it.
 They build impenetrable invisible walls.
 They opt-out of real intimacy and cautiously skim the surface of life avoiding the depth that can bring the deepest love, joy, loss and pain.
 But in avoiding they also miss out on living.